operator-framework/enhancements/enhancements/sha-bundle-digest.md

 ## Proposal

 -   Add `--image-digests` flag to `make bundle` in order to enable this feature to be run.
-TODO(ish): Add example command being run with this flag.

 -   During bundle generation, discover all environment variables that begin with `RELATED_IMAGE_` then resolve the tags to digests.
 These variables should be set in `config/manager/manager.yaml` as suggested in [https://master.sdk.operatorframework.io/docs/best-practices/common-recommendation/#other-common-suggestions](https://master.sdk.operatorframework.io/docs/best-practices/common-recommendation/#other-common-suggestions).